corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/flow-state-machines.md

         val assetForSaleIdentity = serviceHub.identityService.wellKnownPartyFromAnonymous(asset.owner)
         require(assetForSaleIdentity == sellerSession.counterparty){"Well known identity lookup returned identity that does not match counterparty"}

         // Register the identity we're about to send payment to.
-This shouldn't be the same as the asset owner
+This should not be the same as the asset owner
         // identity, so that anonymity is enforced. val wellKnownPayToIdentity = serviceHub.identityService.verifyAndRegisterIdentity(it.payToIdentity) ?: it.payToIdentity
         require(wellKnownPayToIdentity.party == sellerSession.counterparty) { "Well known identity to pay to must match counterparty identity" }